a-ruskomaa/devops-with-docker/pt2/part2.md

 [Dockerfile (backend](./2.10/example-backend/Dockerfile)

 To make things work, I had to change the env variables in both dockerfiles.
-Since the react backend url defaults tp /api, I simply commented out the env variable.
+Since the react backend url defaults to /api, I simply commented out the env variable.